Magnetic response and antiferromagnetic correlations in strained kagome ribbons: Conclusions

 \section{Conclusions}

-We have studied a kagome nanoribbon using a Hubbard model to describe how anisotropies induced by uniaxial strain break the symmetry and affect the correlations due to electronic interactions.
+We have studied a kagome nanoribbon using a Hubbard model to describe how anisotropies induced by uniaxial strain break the symmetry and affect the correlations due to electronic repulsion.
 We find that even for relatively weak interactions, the competing correlations and frustration develop coexisting systems of strongly antiferromagnetic correlations between neighboring sites and weakly connected sites that are easily polarizable in a magnetic field.
 The spatial distribution of the strong links and interspersed paramagnetic sites depends strongly on the orientation of the uniaxial strain, and opens the possibility of exploring an experimentally tunable probe that can give rise to different correlated behavior in a given lattice.
 The need to consider charge fluctuations to define a function that quantifies correlations, especially for weak $U$ values, and that complements $f^G$, remains an interesting theoretical question.
 With the growing interest in metallic kagome materials displaying strongly correlated behavior, it may be possible to apply external strain fields and explore some of the phenomena our models describe.
-It would be interesting, moreover, to explore how different Fermi levels and proximity to van Hove singularities in different materials affect this behavior.
+It would be interesting, moreover, to explore how distinct Fermi levels and proximity to van Hove singularities in different materials affect this behavior.
+As a final reflection, there might be a connection between our results and the spin Jahn-Teller effect.
+The idea that spontaneous distortions could play a role in kagome materials is appealing and deserves future investigation.